Have we hit bottom?

 It didn’t hit that mark again until the week ending 8/17/2012.
 Four and a half years later!
 The Dow Jones Industrial Average spent most of 2008 and 2009 in single digits!
 Many of my clients didn’t get back to even until 2013, and then their money could start to grow again.
 That recession was a disaster for those folks about to retire or already in retirement.

-You can see why, unless you are young and can afford the time, you just can’t afford to take significant losses when you are near or already in retirement.
+Unless you are young and can afford the time, you can see why you can’t afford to take significant losses when you are near or already in retirement.

 You know time is the only thing we can’t buy more of; once it’s used, it’s gone.
 And dollars lost are gone forever.
 Dollars lost will never compound, never earn another penny of interest.